 (3-0) 3 hours credit.
 Prerequisite: GER 3413 or GER 3423 or consent of instructor.

 Study of one or several German literary or intellectual figures, such as Luther, Goethe, Nietzsche, Brecht.
 May be repeated for credit when topics vary.

-4213 German Studies
+4213 German Studies: Culture

 (3-0) 3 hours credit.
-Prerequisite: GER 3413 or GER 3423 or consent of instructor.
-Course focuses on selected topics of literary and cultural history such as the rise of aesthetic theory in the eighteenth century, Vienna 1890-1914, Expressionism in literature and the plastic arts.
-May be repeated for credit when topics vary.
+Prerequisite GER 3413 or GER 3423 or consent of instructor.

+Course focuses on selected topics of cultural history such as Vienna 1890-1914, Expressionism, contemporary cultural/political developments.
+May be repeated when topics vary.